Last Updated on

-Which are the Other Safe Techniques for Inducing Labour?
+Which Are the Other Safe Techniques for Inducing Labor?

 The exact date of your baby’s arrival (your due date) is no more than a well-calculated guess.
 You may want to wait the entire 40 weeks to deliver the baby while on the other hand, many women deliver healthy babies a week before or after the due date.
 There are many natural methods of inducing labour but remember to check with your doctor how safe they are before attempting any of them:

-- Exercise: During pregnancy, a long walk can enhance the heart rate which is an important factor while inducing labour.
+- Exercise: During pregnancy, a long walk can enhance the heart rate which is an important factor while inducing labor.
 It can help in relieving stress and strengthening the body.

 - Sex: Contrary to popular opinion, having sex at full term is completely safe.
 Indulging in sex helps release the hormone oxytocin which can jumpstart uterine contractions.
 This is why having sex to induce labour can prove to be beneficial.
 However, do not do so after your water has broken as this could lead to infections.